materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Fall of Faith / Tethers 2

-{% include raidplan.html title="P1 - Tethers 2 East/West" link="https://raidplan.io/plan/TOsL-pQk0vGJXBS7" %}
+{% include raidplan.html  iframe="true" title="P1 - Tethers 2 East/West" link="https://raidplan.io/plan/TOsL-pQk0vGJXBS7" %}

 Fatebreaker will begin the mechanic by targeting a random player with either a **Fire Aspected** or **Lightning Aspected** Fall of Faith.